citusdata/citus_docs/develop/reference_ddl.rst

   ALTER TABLE products ALTER COLUMN price SET DEFAULT 7.77;

 Significant changes to an existing column like renaming it or changing its data type are fine too.
-However the data type of the :ref:`distribution column <distributed_data_modeling>` cannot be altered.
+However, the data type of the :ref:`distribution column <distributed_data_modeling>` cannot be altered.
 This column determines how table data distributes through the Citus cluster, and modifying its data type would require moving the data.

 Attempting to do so causes an error: